Sangye – Bön Enlightened Deities

 swo om dznyana ye hara phat

-Walpur Drukse Chempa, the yidam deity, is the embodiment of Enlightened Activity.
-This yidam is also referred to as Phurba.
+Walphur Drukse Chempa, the yidam deity, is the embodiment of Enlightened Activity.
+This yidam is also referred to as Phurpa.
 He has three faces and six arms, each of which are holding a phurba, or ritual dagger.
 He and his consort’s body are joined below the waist and form a single phurba adorned with snakes.
 Both the yidam and his consort have wings.
 There are many ritual texts associated with Trowo Drukse Chempa.

 Flaming Tiger Deity